kaadmy/hecks/README.md

 - Backspace: Delete (or zero) the byte before the cursor and move the cursor left.
 - Delete: Delete (or zero) the byte under the cursor.
+- Ctrl-K: Delete from cursor to end of file.

 ## Editing (byte)